FlatLang/Flat/README.md

 Nova is a light-weight general purpose programming language that cross-compiles to multiple different programming languages.

-The Nova programming language is a C-based language that compiles into portable C code.
-The Java-like syntax makes Nova a great choice for those who are not looking to spend countless hours learning new concepts.
-The main idea behind Nova is to make high level cross-platform code run natively on a multitude of devices.

 __Aim__

-  * Restore the intuitive nature of Object Oriented Programming by reducing need for conventions.
-  * Include support for clear and concise documentation of code.
   * Increase code reusability.
-  * Manage abstraction at a high level without a performance hit.
   * Ensure a smooth transition between running code on various operating systems.
   * Deliver a uniform exception handling environment.
   * Simplify common tasks and concepts.